Sivamani-18/JS-Courses/README.md

 ```

 ### Object.seal()
 Seals an object, preventing new properties from being added and marking all existing properties as non-configurable.
+[Back To Top](#table-of-contents)
 ```javascript
 var obj = {
     prop: 42